Colegio San Agustin – Bacolod: History

 The Augustinians acquired the Casanova School founded by Doña Soledad Locsin on August 9, 1961.
 On July 8, 1962, the Casanova School ceased to be and officially became Colegio de San Agustin de Bacolod; the school offered kindergarten, elementary and high school education.

 Construction of the first building commenced in May 1963; it was inaugurated later that same year.
 On July 19, 1964, the College Department opened with curricular offerings ranging from Liberal Arts, Education, Commerce and Secretarial.
 CSA-B is the first school in Bacolod to offer the technology courses Chemical and Mechanical Engineering, Chemistry and Medical Technology.

 The school's student population doubled after the College Department opened in 1964, and the administrators had another four-storey building constructed in early 1969.
 Inaugurated during the Christmas season of that year, this building was then the site of the Grade School and High School Department, the Audio-Visual Center and some offices of the deans of the departments.

 The school opened the College of Nursing in 1970, its most prominent alumna to date being singer Kuh Ledesma.
 Construction of the school gymnasium began in 1975 and was completed two years after; this edifice was destroyed by a fire in 2014.
-A new gymnasium is currently under construction.
+In 2023, the new gymnasium finished construction.
 In 1987 a building intended for the Basic Education Department was completed.
 In the 1990s, the school's name was simplified to Colegio San Agustin – Bacolod.
 The structure housing the College of Engineering was completed in 1998.
 In 2003, the Sto.
 Niño Early Childhood Learning Center campus was inaugurated.
 This is now called the CSA-B Villa San Agustin Campus (VSAC).